 There are many reasons on why continuing your education is important.
-More money, different life, etc. Each person has their own motivations.
+More money, a different life, etc. Each person has their own motivations.
 Below is a list of 10 of those reasons to continue your education.

 1. Be more qualified.
 Although not all jobs require a degree, employers are looking for the most qualified candidate, so be that person.

 2. Make more money.
-On average, over a life-time of earnings, college graduates earn almost a million dollars more than their high school counterparts.
+On average, over a lifetime of earnings, college graduates earn almost a million dollars more than their high school counterparts.

 3. Demonstrate success.
-Today’s jobs are more sophisticated and employers are expecting more with respect to skill, complexity and specialization.
+Today’s jobs are more sophisticated and employers are expecting more with respect to skill, complexity, and specialization.